IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

    to the LAG then original Bandwidth is recovered between the end routers.

-   Note: in this LAG scenario let us assume that BFD is running at LAG level so that there is nothing triggered at MPLS level when one of the link member of the LAG fails.
+   Note: in this LAG scenario it is assumed that BFD is running at LAG level so that there is nothing triggered at MPLS level when one of the link member of the LAG fails.